 Accusations of statutory rape can be filed by someone other than the alleged victim.
 In fact, they are often made by parents who might disapprove of their teenager’s association with someone who is older, even if they are not engaging in any sex acts.
 These false charges are often used as a tool to exact a form of punishment on an innocent person.

 Given the weight of such a charge, it is crucial for those are falsely accused to immediately seek the representation of a skilled criminal defense lawyer who has extensive experience in this area.

-Statutory Rape Defense Attorneys
+Dallas Statutory Rape Defense Attorneys

 Cases involving statutory rape charges often stem from complicated emotional situations.
 At Crain Lewis Brogdon, LLP, we fight for the rights of individuals, not case files.
-We will stand by you and ensure that you do not face these false allegations without a powerful and trusted advocate at your side.
+We will stand by you and ensure that you do not face false sex crime allegations without a powerful and trusted advocate at your side.
 Regardless of the circumstances you are facing, we know you are not a sex offender.
 You deserve to have your story heard.

 Contact our firm today at (214) 301-5007 to schedule a free consultation with our experienced Dallas statutory rape attorneys.